 - Affordable programs, including free access for New York City schools to the Outdoor Self-Guided Nature Walks program and Garden grounds

 Register Pre-K–8 Online

-Browse class trips and professional development programs below and follow the links to register online.
+Browse class trips and professional learning programs below and follow the links to register online.
 All visits require advance registration.

 Pre-K–8: To register your class, email firstname.lastname@example.org or call 718.817.8181.

 High School: To register your class, email email@example.com or call 718.817.8687.